 The MRC-University of Glasgow Centre for Virus Research (CVR) is seeking a bioinformatician to be embedded in a research group dedicated to the study of viral pathogenesis.
 The post will play a key role in a Wellcome-Trust funded programme which aims to identify virus and host factors determining susceptibility and resilience to virus infection.
 The programme as a whole bridge in silico, in vitro and in vivo experiments exploring different facets of virus-host interactions using bluetongue as a naturally occurring model of arbovirus infection (see Melzi et al, PNAS, 113(41):E6238-E6247; Shaw et al PLoS Biology 15(12):e2004086).

-The Laboratory is based in the Sir Michael Stoker Building in a beautiful park in the Garscube Estate in Glasgow, Scotland’s largest city and the fourth largest in the UK (www.lonelyplanet.com/scotland/glasgow).
+The Laboratory is based in the Sir Michael Stoker Building in a beautiful park in the Garscube Estate in Glasgow, Scotland’s largest city and the fourth largest in the UK (https://www.lonelyplanet.com/scotland/glasgow).
 Glasgow is a cultural city with a large selection of museums, theatres, live music venues and it’s the home of the Scottish Opera, the Scottish Ballet, the Royal Scottish National Orchestra and other arts organisations.
-Glasgow is surrounded by beautiful countryside including the stunning Loch Lomond and the Trossachs National Park (www.lochlomond-trossachs.org).
+Glasgow is surrounded by beautiful countryside including the stunning Loch Lomond and the Trossachs National Park (https://www.lochlomond-trossachs.org).

 The position is available for 3 years in the first instance and is funded by the Wellcome Trust.
 The appointment will be at Grade 7.
-Interested applicants should apply online at www.glasgow.ac.uk/jobs and seek Reference No. 023616 by 7th January 2019.
+Interested applicants should apply online at https://www.gla.ac.uk/explore/jobs/ and seek Reference No. 023616 by 7th January 2019.
 For informal enquiries regarding this post please contact Prof Massimo Palmarini (firstname.lastname@example.org).